Rang3l2/HTB-Walkthroughs/Medium-Seal.md

 - Mitigrations
 - References

+## Introduction

+The seal box offers a great example of the importance of good credential management and how the configuration of automated processes can open up security issues.

+## Summary

+The Tester found that the target host was well secure with one exception, valid credentials where left assessible on the gitbucket service allowing access to restricted software.

 ## Walkthrough

-The tester started by scanning the host with nmap to find it services.
+The tester started by scanning the host with Nmap to find it services.

 ```
 └──╼ $nmap -p 22,443,8080 -A  10.10.10.250